Risk-Aware Decision Making in Restless Bandits: Theory and Algorithms for Planning and Learning: Abstract

 \section{Abstract}

-In restless multi-arm bandits, a central agent is tasked with optimally distributing limited resources across several bandits (arms), with each arm being a Markov decision process.
-In this work, we generalize the traditional restless multi-arm bandit problem with a risk-neutral objective by incorporating risk-awareness.
-We establish indexability conditions for the case of a risk-aware objective and provide a solution based on Whittle index.
+In restless bandits, a central agent is tasked with optimally distributing limited resources across several bandits (arms), with each arm being a Markov decision process.
+In this work, we generalize the traditional restless bandits problem with a risk-neutral objective by incorporating risk-awareness, which is particularly important in various real-world applications especially when the decision maker seeks to mitigate downside risks.
+We establish indexability conditions for the case of a risk-aware objective and provide a solution based on Whittle index for the first time for the planning problem with finite-horizon non-stationary and for infinite-horizon stationary Markov decision processes.
 In addition, we address the learning problem when the true transition probabilities are unknown by proposing a Thompson sampling approach and show that it achieves bounded regret that scales sublinearly with the number of episodes and quadratically with the number of arms.
-The efficacy of our method in reducing risk exposure in restless multi-arm bandits is illustrated through a set of numerical experiments in the contexts of machine replacement and patient scheduling applications under both planning and learning setups.
+The efficacy of our method in reducing risk exposure in restless bandits is illustrated through a set of numerical experiments in the contexts of machine replacement and patient scheduling applications under both planning and learning setups.

-\section{INTRODUCTION}
+\section{Introduction}

-The restless multi-arm bandit (RMAB) problem is a class of sequential stochastic control problems for dynamic decision-making under uncertainty.
-In RMABs, a central agent confronts the challenge of allocating limited resources over time among competing options, which we refer to as \textit{arms}, each characterized by a Markov decision process (MDP).
-Such a framework has numerous applications in scheduling problems that appear in machine maintenance~\cite{glazebrook2005index,akbarzadeh2019restless}, healthcare~\cite{deo2013improving}, finance~\cite{glazebrook2013monotone}, power management in smart grids~\cite{wang2014adaptive,abad2016near}, opportunistic scheduling in networks~\cite{liu2010indexability,nino2009restless,ouyang2015downlink,borkar2017opportunistic,wang2019opportunistic}, and operator allocation in multi-robot systems~\cite{dahiya2022scalable}.
+The restless bandits (RB) problem is a class of sequential stochastic control problems for dynamic decision-making under uncertainty.
+In RB, a central agent confronts the challenge of allocating limited resources over time among competing options, which we refer to as \textit{arms}, each characterized by a Markov decision process (MDP).
+Such a framework has numerous applications in scheduling problems that appear in machine maintenance~\citep{glazebrook2005index,akbarzadeh2019restless}, healthcare~\citep{deo2013improving}, finance~\citep{glazebrook2013monotone}, power management in smart grids~\citep{wang2014adaptive,abad2016near}, opportunistic scheduling in networks~\citep{liu2010indexability,nino2009restless,ouyang2015downlink,borkar2017opportunistic,wang2019opportunistic}, and operator allocation in multi-robot systems~\citep{dahiya2022scalable}.